 Has This Flour Mix Been Tested?

 So far, I have only tested this when making the Small Batch Gluten Free Puff Pastry Recipe.
 I’m sure it can also be used in the Gluten & Dairy Free Puff Pastry Recipe as well.
 Dough has been the hardest for me to find a gum-free substitute.
 So, when this worked, I was so pleased!
-I’m sure it will be fine in cakes, pancakes, etc.
+I’m sure it will be fine in cakes, pancakes, etc. However, cakes and such may need a tad bit more liquid as psyllium husk absorbs liquid.

 How Do I Substitute Xanthan Gum in Recipes Not Calling for This Flour Blend?